Tsai-chia-hsiang/Defect-Classificaiton/readme.md

 ## Method :

-## Navie Resnet50 to classification:
+## Use simple resnet50 for classification:
 5-fold cross-validation

 - Baseline :